"My wife makes very beautiful tea. Special tea."

 One afternoon, I overheard some of the ladies mention the tea we had for tea break was not nice.
 It struck me that I could serve them some of my special tea.
 Amazingly, the thought did not seem as unbearable as before, to make the food that my husband and I used to enjoy together.

-Anna (not her real name) is currently one of the elderly who regularly comes for our Friday handicraft sessions under Bethesda Care & Counselling Services Centre (BCS)’s elderly services active ageing program.
+Anna (not her real name) is currently one of the elderly who regularly comes for our Friday handicraft sessions under Bethesda Care Services (BCS)?s elderly services active ageing programme.
 Since the first time she made us teh ci and sandwiches, she occasionally brings some of her homemade cakes and cookies to share.

-Bethesda Care & Counselling Services Centre is located at 300 Bedok North Avenue 3.
-To find out more, please visit our website or our facebook.
+Bethesda Care Services is located at 300 Bedok North Avenue 3.
+To find out more, please visit our website or our Facebook.